MicrosoftDocs/dynamics365smb-docs/business-central/sustainability-certificates.md

 ## Sustainability certificate standards

 The *Sustainability certificate standard* refers to the specific standard for a particular certificate.
 Generally, it should provide third-party verified, transparent, and measurable criteria aligned with international ESG frameworks to promote responsible business practices.
-To create new sustainability certificate standard, follow the steps:
+To create new sustainability certificate standard, follow these steps:

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sust.
 Certificate Standards**, and then select the related link.
 2. On the **Sust.
 Certificate Standards** page, select **New, and enter the **Number** and **Name** fields for new certificate standard.